Ogestrel-28 Side Effects

 Generic Name: ethinyl estradiol / norgestrel

-Note: This page contains side effects data for the generic drug ethinyl estradiol / norgestrel.
-It is possible that some of the dosage forms included below may not apply to the brand name Ogestrel-28.
+Note: This document contains side effect information about ethinyl estradiol / norgestrel.
+Some of the dosage forms listed on this page may not apply to the brand name Ogestrel-28.

 For the Consumer